Table of Contents

 Tennis elbow is a condition that results from overuse of the forearm muscles and tendons.
 The affected area is the outside of the elbow, where the tendons attach to the bone.
 This condition is treated with rest and ice for pain relief.

 If these measures do not improve the symptoms, PRP injections may be recommended.
-The injection is given under ultrasound guidance and a local anesthetic is used to numb the area.
+The injection is given under ultrasound guidance, and a local anesthetic is used to numb the area.

 Knee arthritis is a daily challenge for many people.
 It’s a degenerative joint disease that can make it difficult to do daily activities like walking, going up and down stairs, and even sitting.
 While knee arthritis can occur in anyone, it’s most common in people over the age of 50.

 The disease occurs when the cartilage that cushions the joint wears away.
 This can cause the bones to rub together, which leads to pain, inflammation, and stiffness.
-In some cases, patients may also experience deformity.
+In some cases, patients may also experience deformities.

 Rotator Cuff Tears and Meniscus Tears

 Rotator cuff tears and meniscus tears are two of the most common injuries seen by orthopedic surgeons.
-A rotator cuff is a group of four muscles and tendons that attach the shoulder blade to the upper arm bone or humerus.
+A rotator cuff is a group of four muscles and tendons that attach the shoulder blade to the upper arm bone, or humerus.

 Both rotator cuff tears and meniscus tears can be extremely painful and can limit the range of motion, especially for professional athletes.